dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 So if you want to start this program again, you need to load world – and we happen to have first Karel program, you need to reload your world and then you can start it again from that point.
 Okay, so any questions about our first Karel program?
 Uh huh?

-Student:[Inaudible]?
+Student: [Inaudible]?

-Instructor (Mehran Sahami):Yeah, he's moving basically from one grid point to the next grind point.
+Instructor (Mehran Sahami): Yeah, he's moving basically from one grid point to the next grind point.
 So he just moves one step at a time.
 Uh huh?

 Student:Is Karel case sensitive?

 Instructor (Mehran Sahami):Karel is case sensitive, yes.
 Everything you type will be case sensitive.
 My throwing is case sensitive as well, and evidently, that was the wrong case.
 All right, so something else we'd like to be able to do with Karel, and a few people already pointed out is, "Hey, we created this thing called run.
 That's kind of cool.
 Can I create other stuff?"
 And as a matter of fact, you can, because that's just how snazzy Karel is.
 And one thing, you might look at this and be like, "Ooh, ooh, ooh, I know what I want to create."
 What would you want to create if you could create a new command?

-Student:Turn right.
+Student: Turn right.

-Instructor (Mehran Sahami):Turn right.
+Instructor (Mehran Sahami): Turn right.
 Right?
 That's a social, right?
 Everyone wants to turn right.
 All right, except the person who actually said, "Turn right."
 So what we can do is we can have a similar syntax that allows us to create new methods in Karel, like the run method actually is the place where Karel will always start.
 But we can create new methods that we could use, and so maybe we want to create a turn right.

 So we could say void, sorry, here we'd say private void.
 Voice – sometimes typing is bad, especially when your hands are a little chalky.
 So run – you'll notice run is always public void run.
 For all the other commands that we're going to do as far as Karel's concerned, we're going to use private void, and the name of the command.

 So we'll call this turn right, and this command will have a body, and what is the body of the turn right command going to be?

-Student:Turn left.
+Student: Turn left.

 Instructor (Mehran Sahami):Turn left three times.
 So I'm just going to copy from here and paste into – and the indenting even works out right.
 Rock on, right?
 And what I've now done – I'll go ahead and save this – is I've created a new command for Karel called turn right.
 So anywhere else in my program, I can now say, "Turn right," like here are these three turn lefts.
 I can replace them.
 Let me just get rid of them, and I'll replace them with a turn right, and I'll appropriately indent that.